 In order to reserve a puppy, we require a deposit.
-Our current deposit amount is $350 (for deposits made after 9/11/2018), and this goes toward the total purchase price of the puppy.
+Our current deposit amount is $350, and this goes toward the total purchase price of the puppy.
 Families usually make this deposit through Paypal.
-However, we do have other options available.
-If you do not have or do not use Paypal, please give us a call or send us an email and we can discuss other options.
+You do not have to have a PayPal account in order to use the link, and you can pay with credit or debit card as well.
+However, we do have other options available if you prefer.
+Please contact us if you are interested in learning about alternate forms of deposit payment.
 You can make a deposit on a puppy at any time.

 If it is for an litter that hasn’t been born yet, visit our current and upcoming litters page, and click on the paypal link to make a deposit by the litter you are interested in, paying attention to whether you would like a male, female, or have no preference.
 This reserves a puppy in that litter, and you will be notified when it is your turn to select a specific puppy.

 Although it hasn’t happened for a couple of years, we may occasionally have a puppy available that has already been born.
 If you are interested in making a deposit on a puppy that has already been born, visit our current and upcoming litters page, find the puppy you are interested in, and click on the paypal link to make a deposit next to that puppy's picture.
 This will reserve that specific puppy for you.